 - other accessories and amenities

 On the other hand, a class B will work better if you’re more concerned about maneuverability, storage, and gas mileage.
-And if you need a lot of storage space and ceiling height, you’ll want to skip over both class B and C rigs and go straight to a class A.
+Due to their diminutive sizes, these small motorhomes can even be used as daily drivers.
+However, if you need a lot of storage space and ceiling height, you’ll want to skip over both class B and C rigs and go straight to a class A–or a small diesel pusher.

 Class B Motorhomes

 Class B motorhomes are the smallest of the small.
-These rigs are typically built on small truck chassis, and some of them are technically van conversions.
+While there are small motorhomes in every class range, class B rigs are small by definition.
+These agile RVs are typically built on small truck chassis, and some of them are technically van conversions.
 The Mercedes Sprinter is one platform that has become popular in recent years.

 Since class B motorhomes aren’t that much larger than vans, these rigs are extremely easy to drive, park, and store.
 In fact, some people even use their class B motorhome as a daily driver.
 They are a big more ungainly than regular vans, and some of the larger ones even include slide-outs, leveling jacks, and other advanced features, but these rigs will typically still fit into a standard parking spot if you need to stop for groceries.